-Flying Cloud trailers are equipped with LED HDTV's and a Blu-Ray Player.
+Caravel trailers are equipped with an LED HDTV and a Blu-Ray Player.
 Please refer to the documentation included in your owner's packet for instructions on their use.

 TV Antenna

 The installed omnidirectional antenna provides excellent reception of VHF/UHF TV channels.
 The TV antennas compact modern styling is unobtrusive and blends well with the designs of recreational vehicles.